If you are into cars, you have probably heard about the torque converter before and the problems associated with it.

 5. Transmission overheating

-When the torque converter is slipping while you are driving, it can cause unnecessary heating of the transmission fluid which may even get so hot at a point that it will boil.
-A slipping torque converter will wear out the transmission really fast.
-In some cases, you have temperature sensors which will flash the transmission control unit light on your dashboard, which is an indicator that your torque converter is slipping.
+A slipping torque converter will wear out the transmission very quickly.
+In some cases, you may have temperature sensors that cause the transmission control unit light on your dashboard to flash, which indicates that your torque converter is slipping and overheating the transmission.

 6. Noises from the transmission

 Check whether you can feel or hear strange noises from the torque converter both when idling and accelerating.
 Listen in the middle of the car under the gear stick to see if you can hear knocking or other strange sounds.

 If you hear any noises, lift the car and check if other things could be causing the noises before replacing the torque converter.